AndrewCopeland/my-zettelkasten/kasten/1603725828-puppet-dual-api-key-implementation.md

 }
 ```

-Since we updated the function we will need to reload/restart the puppet master:
+Since we updated the function/gems required by the function we need to reload/restart the puppet master:
 ```bash
 /etc/init.d/puppetserver reload
 ```